What Kind Of Light Does A Hosta Need?

 Sun damage

-Very often, hostas that grow even in the partial sun can be damaged.
+Hostas that grow even in the partial sun can be damaged very often.
 An obvious sign of this is large holes with a brown edge.

-If you encounter this, the first thing to do is water the hosta with 1-2 gallons of water.
-This will give it some relief, but avoid watering it too often and too much.
+If you encounter this, the first thing to do is water the hosta with 1-2 gallons.
+This will relieve it, but avoid watering it too often and too much.

 Next, you need to install shade over the hosta.
-The easiest way is to put an umbrella over the shrub.
+The easiest way is to put an umbrella over the bush.
 Next spring, transplant it to a more shady location.